 Which are the best private sick pay schemes?

 Which are the best private sick pay schemesIn this article we take a look at sick pay.
-We explain what sick pay schemes are provided by the government, how to find out if you get paid sick pay from your employer plus we reveal the best types of private sick pay schemes available and where best to buy them.
+We explain what sick pay schemes are provided by the government and how to find out if you get paid sick pay from your employer.
+Plus, we reveal the best types of private sick pay schemes available and where best to buy them.

 1 minute summary - Best private sick pay schemes

-• If you are self employed or previously been made unemployed then you may qualify for Employment Support Allowance (ESA)
+• If you are self-employed you may qualify for Employment Support Allowance (ESA)

 • Speak to an independent specialist* for a FREE private sick pay insurance quote with no obligation to take things further.